Lipogems Joint Pain Injections in Chesterfield, MO

 You may be a candidate for Lipogems if you:

-- Suffer from an injury or ailment that limits your normal daily functioning or physical activity.
+- Have symptoms from an injury or ailment that limits your normal daily functioning or physical activity.

 - Had other treatments such as physical therapy, NSAIDS, or steroid injections that did not provide significant relief.